nanoscopy-RUBION/pySICM_Analysis/README.md

 # pySICM Analysis

 ## Prerequisites
-- python 3.10
+- Python 3.10

 ## Known Bugs
-- see issues in github repo
+- see issues in Github repository

 ## minor issues
   - add hints for input (px or µm, index begins at 0)

 ## To Do
 - General:
-  - add checkbox to list items
   - clean up existing py files
 - New Functions:
   - set ROIs